Sarah MG Morel

 Background

-During her undergraduate studies at the University of Manchester, Sarah actively sought exposure to diverse areas of biomedicine, gaining valuable experience through research internships in cardiovascular genetics, preclinical immunotherapy, cellular immunometabolism, or even rheumatology.
+During her undergraduate studies at the University of Manchester (UK), Sarah actively sought exposure to diverse areas of biomedicine, gaining valuable experience through research internships in cardiovascular genetics, preclinical immunotherapy, cellular immunometabolism, and rheumatology.
+Sarah underwent a placement year at the Charité Universitätmedizin Berlin (GER), investigating the impact of intermittent fasting in reducing systemic inflammation using bone marrow organoids.

-During her postgraduate studies at Imperial College London, Sarah joined Dr E. Triantafyllou's Liver Immunology Group and investigated novel immunomodulatory approaches in acute and chronic liver diseases, specifically assessing the ability of Pattern Recognition Receptor (PRR) mechanisms to regulate/reprogram liver macrophages' immune activity, especially anti-microbial, in mouse models for possible translational and therapeutical use in humans.
+During her postgraduate studies at Imperial College London (UK), Sarah joined Dr E. Triantafyllou's Liver Immunology Group.
+She investigated novel immunomodulatory approaches in acute and chronic liver diseases, specifically assessing the ability of Pattern Recognition Receptor (PRR) mechanisms to regulate/reprogramme liver macrophages' immune activity, especially anti-microbial, in mouse models for possible translational and therapeutic use in humans.

-Prior to commencing her PhD studies in September 2024, Sarah worked as a Research Assistant at the University of Oxford's Translational Gastroenterology and Liver Unit under Prof P. Klenerman and Dr M. FitzPatrick, researching novel non-invasive circulating and tissue-specific biomarkers of both gastrointestinal epithelial damage and adaptive immune response in coeliac disease using targeted proteomic, transcriptomic, and immune-profiling techniques.
+Before commencing her PhD studies, Sarah worked as a Research Assistant at the University of Oxford's Translational Gastroenterology and Liver Unit (UK) under Prof P. Klenerman and Dr M. FitzPatrick, researching novel non-invasive circulating and tissue-specific biomarkers of both gastrointestinal epithelial damage and adaptive immune response in coeliac disease using targeted proteomic, transcriptomic, and immune-profiling techniques.

 Qualifications

-• BSc (Hons) Biology with Placement Year, The University of Manchester, First Class
+• BSc (Hons) Biology with Placement Year, The University of Manchester

 Research summary

-Translational Hepatology, Immunology, Gastroenterology, Immunometabolism, Immunotherapy, Multi-Omics, Organoid Technology, Infectiology, Microbiome, Microbiology, Virology, Biomedical Innovation-Driven Entrepreneurship, Biobusiness
+Translational Hepatology, Immunology, Gastroenterology, Immunometabolism, Immunotherapy, Multi-Omics, Organoid Technology, Microbiology, Biobusiness.

 Current research interests